ajanraj/TODO/README.md

 # TODO-PYTHON-SQLITE3
- A simple TODO app using sqlite3 library
+ A simple TODO app using Python and sqlite3 library